light-handle/strata/README.md

 ### Tool Execution Gantt Chart
 Click "Tools" to open a wide-screen Gantt chart showing every tool call as a horizontal bar on a time axis.
 Color-coded by tool type, with parallel tools on separate rows.
 Hover for duration and input preview, click for full tool input JSON.
 Shows total execution time and max parallelism.

+### Subagent Tree
+Click "Agents" on any session with subagents to open a dedicated tree visualization.
+The left panel shows the parent session as the root node with subagent branches — each displaying agent type, message count, and prompt preview.
+Click any node to load its full conversation in the right panel.
+Navigate between parent and subagent conversations to understand the full execution tree.

 ### Session Browser
 All sessions grouped by project, searchable.
 Automatically filters when you drill into a project from the right panel — shows a "Filtered to {project}" indicator with a clear button.
 Every session across all your projects, grouped and searchable.
 Click any session to fly the camera to its terrain peak and see full details — prompts, token breakdown by type (input/output/cache read/cache write), tool usage with bar charts, and the last exchange.